Julienbeaulieu/julienbeaulieu.github.io/_posts/2019-05-06-transitionning-into-data-science-non-technical-background.md

 I also had the opportunity to work in an agile environment in a startup.
 Lean production and iteration cycles, constant improvement and prioritization are all concepts I apply in my day to day work.

-I believe that this background that can be effectively used and applied in Data Science, and that these are skills that are typically lacking in the field.
+I believe that this background that can be effectively used and applied in Data Science, and that these are skills that are typically harder to find in the field.

 <br />